liveview-native/liveview-client-swiftui/livebooks/markdown/stylesheets.md

 The [Configuring View Elements](https://developer.apple.com/documentation/swiftui/view#configuring-view-elements) section of apple documentation contains links to modifiers organized by category.
 In that documentation you'll find useful references such as [Style Modifiers](https://developer.apple.com/documentation/swiftui/view-style-modifiers), [Layout Modifiers](https://developer.apple.com/documentation/swiftui/view-layout), and [Input and Event Modifiers](https://developer.apple.com/documentation/swiftui/view-input-and-events).

-You can also find the same modifiers with LiveView Native examples on the [LiveView Client SwiftUI Docs](https://liveview-native.github.io/liveview-client-swiftui/documentation/liveviewnative/paddingmodifier).
+You can also find more on modifiers with LiveView Native examples on the [liveview-client-swiftui](https://hexdocs.pm/live_view_native_swiftui) HexDocs.

 ## Visual Studio Code Extension